frareb/pi2p_docu/pi2p_docuWebsite/docs/docClim02.md

 - bootloader: Yes (UART0)
 - programmer: Arduino as ISP (MiniCore)

-Finally, press the "Burn bootloader" button, and just wait for the operation to complete; if it fails, check your wiring.
+Finally, press the "Burn bootloader" button, and just wait for the operation to complete (`avrdude done.
+Thank you.`); if it fails, check your wiring.

 ### 1.7.
 How to program the board?

 Finally!
 You got the components, made the board, flashed the bootloader, now it's time to program it for real!
-To do this, you need (as stated above) a serial programming interface, for instance a FT232 module; the board as a connector (J4) that suits perfectly for this module, so just plug it in, plug your computer to the module, and upload a program using the same configuration as above.
+To do this, you need (as stated above) a serial programming interface, for instance a FT232 module; the board as a connector (J4) that suits perfectly for this module, so just plug it in:

+- PI2Puino J4 pin 1 GND to the FT232 GND
+- PI2Puino J4 pin 2 NC to nothing
+- PI2Puino J4 pin 3 VCC to the FT232 VCC
+- PI2Puino J4 pin 4 TX to the FT232 RX
+- PI2Puino J4 pin 5 RX to the FT232 TX
+- PI2Puino J4 pin 6 DTR to the FT232 DTR

+Then, plug your computer to the module, and upload a program using the same configuration as above.
 Your program should now work perfectly!

 ## 2. Alternatives